ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/source-code-surveys/container-cloning.md

 ## Code Survey

-If you change into the `source` directory of your GitHub repository, you will see one Python file called `perform-container-cloning.py`.
+If you change into the `source/` directory of your GitHub repository, you will see one Python file called `perform-container-cloning.py`.
 The `perform-container-cloning` module contains a defective function with the signature `def remove_duplicates(list_one: List[Any], list_two: List[Any]) ->